Bearsaerker/SideNote/README.md

 ### Future Enhancements

-🎨 **Highlight Variations**: Plans to add customizable highlight colors and styles for different comment types.
+**Highlight Variations**: Plans to add customizable highlight colors and styles for different comment types.

-📝 **Rich Markdown Editor**: Future versions may support storing comments as separate markdown files with full formatting capabilities (links, bold, italic, etc.), allowing for more complex and interconnected annotations.
-Comments would be stored in a dedicated folder with references in `data.json`.
+**Richer Editing UI**: Build a richer Markdown editing experience (shortcuts/preview) on top of the new markdown storage option.

 ## Technical Details